Andriy15/react-shop/README.md

 This will start the development server and open the application in your default browser.
 You should see a home page with a list of products.

+or

+Just visit a live demo of the application at https://react-ts-theta.vercel.app/

 You can navigate to other pages in the application using the navigation menu at the top of the page.
 The shopping cart is accessible from any page and will show a list of items that have been added to the cart.

-To purchase items, navigate to the checkout page and fill out the form with your shipping and payment information.
-You can also apply any discount codes that you may have.
+You can also remove items from the cart or clear the cart entirely.
+The checkout process is not yet implemented, but you can click the Checkout button to see a message indicating that the your purchase has been completed.
+You can also change the language of the application using the language selector in the navigation menu.
+Currently, only English and Ukraine are supported.

 # Contributing
 If you would like to contribute to React Shop, please fork the repository and submit a pull request with your changes.
 I welcome contributions of all kinds, including bug fixes, new features, and improvements to documentation.